 This entitles you to the value of the voucher for the lens you need.
 Opticians should have several pairs of glasses with appropriate lens for your voucher.
 If they do not, try another optician.

-If you choose frames costing more than the voucher value, you must pay the difference.
+If your glasses or contact lenses cost more than the value of your voucher, you must pay the difference.